Motion

 Delay

-Delay tokens specify the length of time that should pass before an animation begins.
-Delay options include none, short, default, and long.
+Delay tokens specify the length of time that should pass before an animation begins, including "none", "short", "default", and "long".

 Token